-Campaign links are an often overlooked feature of Infusionsoft campaigns, but there are very good reasons why you should be using these all the time.
+Campaign links are an often overlooked feature of Keap (formerly Infusionsoft) campaigns, but there are very good reasons why you should be using these all the time.

 What are Campaign Links?

 When you add a link to an email you can enter the URL directly, or you can use something called a Campaign Link.
 These are defined at the campaign level so that you can easily use and re-use common links in your emails without having to make sure you are pasting or typing in the correct URL each time.